 It’s on its way!
 There is no stopping it!
 Christmas is coming!

-That thought will either excite you or leave you trembling with trepidation.
-There may be an in between reaction but generally the Christmas/ Holiday Season and the lead up to the big day, is forefront of mind by mid November.
+This thought will either excite you or leave you trembling with trepidation.
+Or maybe the jury is out on how you feel, but generally the Christmas/ Holiday Season and the lead up to the big day, is forefront of mind during November.

-For those of us with chronic illness we tend to approach the season with a little dread mixed in with joyful anticipation.
+For those of us who love Christmas but live with chronic illness, we tend to approach the season with a little dread, mixed with joyful anticipation.

 We simply can’t keep up with expectations of others, or the expectations we used to put on ourselves in our healthier days.